Great Leaders Know When to Get Off Their Soapbox

 Still Learning…Even Though I’m the Principal

-Martin SilvermanBlog, Lead Better, Reflect Better
+Martin SilvermanBlog, Leadership, Reflect Better

 TL;DR: Even when you hold a leadership position, you still learn new things every day.
 Make sure your reasons for asking staff to produce something are clear and be sure to communicate the “why.”
 Even though I’m the principal, and have been doing this for a long time, doesn’t mean I don’t occasionally learn a lesson!
 I have a very … Read More